SethRobinson/aitools_client/README.md

 * Versioned to V0.74
 * ControlNet: Support updated, now reads processor list from server, I had just hardcoded them earlier because I was dumb and/or lazy
 * ControlNet: Default processor on startup will no longer be a weird coadapter_* setting in some cases
+* BUGFIX: Inpainting no longer fails if the ControlNet isn't installed (eugenioamato)

 NOTE:  For pix2pix stuff, you need to add the [7 gb model](https://huggingface.co/timbrooks/instruct-pix2pix/resolve/main/instruct-pix2pix-00-22000.safetensors) to your models/Stable-diffusion folder